PaddlePaddle/MetaGym/rlschool/metamaze/README.md

 task = maze_env.sample_task(
     cell_scale=15,  # Number of cells = cell_scale * cell_scale
     allow_loops=False,  # Whether loops are allowed
-    cell_size=2.0, # specifying the size of each cell wall_height=3.2, # specifying the height of the wall agent_height=1.6 # specifying the height of the agent )
+    cell_size=2.0, # specifying the size of each cell, only valid for 3D mazes wall_height=3.2, # specifying the height of the wall, only valid for 3D mazes agent_height=1.6 # specifying the height of the agent, only valid for 3D mazes )
 ```